 Tuesdays are for tacos, etc. I make taco salad, beef enchiladas, chicken enchiladas, chicken fajitas, steak fajitas, seafood enchiladas, and tacos: chicken, beef, fish and shrimp.
 I’ll put out a spread of toppings and make spanish rice.
 My hubby loves corn with his Mexican food so that’s usually our veggie of choice in some form.
 I love making Mexican street corn and I can make it every week and nobody ever gets tired of it.

-Wednesdays are for soup.
+They are for soup (or salad).
 I LOVE Wednesday night.
 I feel like soup is a hug for your soul.
 When it’s cold and rainy or you’re feeling crappy, there’s nothing like a hot bowl of soup.
 Along with filling you up, it warms you inside and out.
 I make potato soup, chicken noodle soup, beef stew, shrimp and corn chowder, taco soup, tomato soup, chili, Maui black bean soup and clam chowder.
 For nights when we have a creamy soup, I’ll usually add a grilled cheese or two.
 They’re great for dipping!
 Plus, grilled cheese on homemade sourdough stuffed with raw cheese and slathered with butter from pasture raised cows is my love language!
 I could probably make them every day and none of the villagers would complain.
-Sometimes on nights with a more chunky soup, I’ll add a salad.
-Sometimes not.
-Just depends on my mood.

 ROTATING THE MEALS